 Few World War II era movies

 During World War II, Constance Cummings would perform both for the Allied troops and in the West End, including appearances in Samson Raphaelson's Skylark (1942), opposite John Clements and Hugh Sinclair, and Robert E. Sherwood's The Petrified Forest (1943) – in Bette Davis' 1936 movie role – opposite Owen Nares and Hartley Power.
-Raphaelson's comedy was directed by Benn W. Levy, who had been injured while serving with the Royal Navy in the Adriatic.
+Raphaelson's comedy was co-directed by William Armstrong and Benn W. Levy; the latter had been injured while serving with the Royal Navy in the Adriatic.

 In the ensuing five decades, Cummings would remain basically a stage actress.
 Besides Busman's Honeymoon, in the 1940s she was featured in only three other films: This England, The Foreman Went to France, and the supernatural comedy classic Blithe Spirit.